krimple/springone2gx-addons-presentation/addon-command-annotations/slides.md

             return false;
         }
         else {
+            throw new IllegalArgumentException(
-            throw new IllegalArgumentException("Cannot convert " + value
+               "Cannot convert " + value
                + " to type Boolean.");
         }
     }

+!SLIDE
+# Command Option Context #
+.notes Show them

+    @@@java

+    // in @CliOption
+    @CliOption(... optionContext = "path-a")

+    // in converter...
+    if (optionContext.equals("path-a")) {
+      ... do something
+    }

+* You can set the context with the `optionContext` attribute of `@CliOption`
+* The option context is passed to the converter method
+* A way to distinguish the source of the converted data or options on how to treat the incoming data

 !SLIDE